The Research Compliance Department at Cottage Health is a component of the Cottage Health Research Institute and oversees:

 Cottage Health uses the following two convened groups to review research and data requests:

 - Data Use Committee (DUC): An institutional committee designed to review requests for data and protected health information (PHI) in order to maintain compliance with the HIPAA Privacy and Security Rules.
-By routing a Pre-Assessment Tool (PAT) through upper management, institutional suitability can be assessed, as well as the type of support required.
+By routing a Data Request Form through upper management, institutional suitability can be assessed, as well as the type of support required.
 The DUC works in conjunction with, and on behalf of, the IRB on regulatory matters involving HIPAA and research exemptions.
-If the data request does not meet the definition of research, it will only need review by the DUC via the Pre-Assessment Tool (PAT) document (no IRB review).
+If the data request does not meet the definition of research, it will only need review by the DUC via the Data Request Form document (no IRB review).

 - Institutional Review Board (IRB): A federally-mandated Board designed to review, approve, and monitor human subjects research.
 No research may commence without IRB approval.

-All eligible projects being conducted by staff at, or utilizing the facilities of, Cottage Health must be submitted to the either the DUC or the IRB to ensure compliance with Federal regulations and institutional policies.
+All eligible projects being conducted by staff at, or utilizing the facilities of, Cottage Health must be submitted to the either the DUC or the IRB to ensure compliance with Federal regulations, state laws and institutional policies.